Statistical inference for association studies in the presence of binary outcome misclassification: Model, Notation, and Conceptual Framework

 \section{Model, Notation, and Conceptual Framework}

 Let $Y = j$ denote an observation's true outcome status, taking values $j \in \{1, 2\}$.
-Suppose we are interested in the relationship between $Y$ and a set of predictors, $X$, that are correctly measured.
+Suppose we are interested in the relationship between the latent variable $Y$, and a matrix of predictors, $\boldsymbol{X}$, that are correctly measured.
 This relationship constitutes the \textit{true outcome mechanism}.
-Let $Y^* = k$ be the observed outcome status, taking values $k \in \{1,2\}$. $Y^*$ is a potentially misclassified version of $Y$.
-Let $Z$ denote a set of predictors related to sensitivity and specificity.
+Let $Y^* = k$ be a subject's observed outcome status, taking values $k \in \{1,2\}$. $Y^*$ is a potentially misclassified version of $Y$.
+Let $\boldsymbol{Z}$ denote a matrix of predictors related to sensitivity and specificity.
 The mechanism that generates the observed outcome, $Y^*$, given the true outcome, $Y$, is called the \textit{observation mechanism}.
 Figure \ref{conceptual_framework_figure} displays the conceptual model.
-The conceptual process is mathemathically expressed as
+The conceptual process is mathematically expressed as

-In the true outcome mechanism, we use category $Y = 2$ as the reference category, and set all corresponding $\beta$ parameters to 0.
-Similarly, $Y^* = 2$ is the reference category in the observation mechanism, and all corresponding $\gamma$ parameters are also set to 0.
+In the true outcome mechanism, we use category $Y = 2$ as the reference category, and set all corresponding $\boldsymbol{\beta}$ parameters to 0.
+Similarly, $Y^* = 2$ is the reference category in the observation mechanisms, and all corresponding $\boldsymbol{\gamma}$ parameters are also set to 0.
+Note that the component of the \textit{observation mechanism} such that $Y = 1$ corresponds to the portion governing sensitivity.
+Similarly, the component of the \textit{observation mechanism} where $Y = 2$ corresponds to the specificity portion of the mechanism.
 Using (\ref{eq:conceptual_framework_eq}), we can express response probabilities for individual $i$'s true outcome category and for individual $i$'s observed category, conditional on the true outcome: